 York Minster is the largest Gothic cathedral in northern Europe.
 Construction began in 1220 and continued for 250 years.
 The central tower rises 235 feet; the stained glass of the Great East Window covers an area the size of a tennis court.
 In winter, with low light streaming through medieval glass, the interior achieves a color that no photograph captures accurately.

-Admission: Free to enter; £12 to access the tower and undercroft (combined ticket).
+Admission: Free to enter the main body; £12 to access the tower and undercroft (combined ticket, £9 concessions).
 The tower climb is 275 steps, narrow, one-way.
 Not recommended for the claustrophobic or those with knee conditions.
+The undercroft is open 10 AM to 4:30 PM in winter; the tower closes 30 minutes earlier.
+The Minster's Little Shop of Horrors—actually a charming gift shop near the south transept—sells replicas of the medieval glass at prices that make you understand why the original took centuries to fund.

 The undercroft contains Roman foundations—the minster sits on the site of the Roman basilica—and the remains of earlier Norman cathedrals.
 Archaeologists found these during emergency repairs in 1967 when the central tower threatened to collapse.
 The concrete and steel that now hold the building together are hidden behind medieval stone.
 Engineering meets faith.